 The content listed below is non-accessible for the following reason(s):

-Some modal popups are inaccessible for screen reader and keyboard users.
-This means that screen reader users won’t understand that the message has appeared and won’t be able to read the modal popups when displayed.
-Keyboard users will find it difficult to tab into these messages to close them.
-This fails WCAG 2.2 Success Criterion 1.3.1: Info and Relationships (Level A), 1.3.2: Meaningful Sequence (Level A), 2.1.1: Keyboard (Level A), 2.4.3: Focus Order (Level A), 2.4.7: Focus Visible (Level AA), 3.2.1: On Focus (Level A) and will be resolved by the end of May 2025.
+One version of the study pattern timeline displays in a modal popup which is inaccessible for screen reader and keyboard users.
+This means that screen reader users won’t understand that the message has appeared and won’t be able to read the modal popup when displayed.
+Keyboard users will find it difficult to tab into it to close it.
+This fails WCAG 2.2 Success Criterion 1.3.1: Info and Relationships (Level A), 1.3.2: Meaningful Sequence (Level A), 2.1.1: Keyboard (Level A), 2.4.3: Focus Order (Level A), 2.4.7: Focus Visible (Level AA), 3.2.1: On Focus (Level A) and will be resolved by the end of June 2026.

 The test was carried out by the Accessibility and Usability Evaluation Team at the Open University.
 Manual testing against WCAG 2.2 AA guidelines was carried out on a sample of qualifications across the main Module Chooser pages, which were selected to represent different website elements and content types.